Rashaya: History

 The Rashaya Citadel, also known as the Citadel of Independence, has been declared a national monument, having been first built as a palace by the Shihab family in the 18th century.
 It is now stationed by the Lebanese Armed Forces and can be visited and seen under the army's surveillance.

 In June 1860, the town was the scene of a massacre, where two hundred and sixty five Christians were killed by Druze forces, some within the citadel.
 Around one thousand victims were killed in the areas of Hasbaya and Rashaya between 10 and 13 June.

 In November and December 1925, the town was engulfed and nearly obliterated by one of the largest battles of the Great Druze Revolt, when four hundred and twenty nine Christian homes were either damaged or destroyed.
 Three thousand Druze under Zayd Beg besieged the citadel of French legionnaires under a Captain Granger between 20 and 24 November.
 The Druze eventually suffered their first major defeat to French reinforcements, with heavy casualties marking a turning point in the Druze invasion of southern Lebanon.

 Under the French Mandate and on 11 November 1943, Rashaya witnessed the arrest and the imprisonment of the Lebanese national leaders in its citadel by the Free French troops (Bechara El Khoury (the first post-independence President of Lebanon), Riad El-Solh (the Prime Minister), Pierre Gemayel, Camille Chamoun, Adel Osseiran).
 This led to a national and international pressure in demand for their release, and eventually obliging France to obey.
 On November 22, 1943, the prisoners were released, and that day was declared the Lebanese Independence Day.

+Following the 1969 Cairo Agreement, Rashaya el-Wadi became a strategic gateway to the Arkoub region, often referred to as "Fatahland".
+Due to its proximity to the Syrian border and Mount Hermon, the town experienced a rapid erosion of central government authority as Palestinian paramilitary factions, primarily Fatah and the PFLP, established logistics bases in the surrounding hills.